He may be smallish in size….

 But is the Irish Terrier the One for you?

 That is the real question.
 Because while the Irish Terrier is a perfect family dog and will be your friend for life, all that energy can be a bit to deal with.
-Especially if you don’t have kids or you don’t intend to spend a great deal of time at home with your dog or taking him or her to the dog park throughout the week.
+Especially if you don’t have kids or don’t intend to spend a great deal of time at home with your dog or take them to the dog park throughout the week.

 This is why…

-In this article, we hope to shed some light on what it would be like to actually own an Irish Terrier so that you might gain a better understanding if this particular “type” of dog is going to be “right” for you.
-Because the last thing that we would like to see happen is for you to decide to adopt one of these little guys and come to regret it 2 months from now.
+In this article, we hope to shed some light on what it would be like to own an Irish Terrier so that you might better understand that this particular “type” of dog will be “right” for you.
+The last thing we would like to see happen is for you to decide to adopt one of these little guys and regret it two months from now.

 So, without further ado, let’s dive right in!